 In our individual lives, we can muster the strength we need

 in times of trial by calling on the Lord like the people of Alma.

 He may not always immediately relieve our burdens,

 but He will strengthen us with His Spirit,

-and pain, or by performing great and small miracles.
+and pain or performing tremendous and small miracles.

 Christian and I have felt this power in our lives.